mjit584/2019/content/pages/a-new-home/photo-image-map.md

   bagsCircle.onclick = function () {
     var html = '';
-    html += '<p>Venezuelans are escaping across the border with the clothes on their backs and a handful of suitcases, backpacks and duffle bags as they cross over the Venezuela-Colombia border by foot.</p>';
+    html += '<p>Venezuelans crossing over the border by foot leave with the clothes on their back and the few items they can stuff into a handful of suitcases, backpacks or duffel bags.</p>';
     if (infoBox.innerHTML != html) {
       infoBox.innerHTML = html;
     } else {